-Zambia principally operates a source-based system for the taxation of income.
-Income deemed to be from a Zambian source is generally subject to Zambian income tax.
-However, the residence of a person/entity in Zambia will widen the scope of taxation to include interest and dividend income from abroad.
-Consequently, Zambian residents will also be subject to income tax on interest and dividends from a source outside Zambia.
+Zambia principally operates a source-based system for the taxation of income tax.
+Income deemed to be from a Zambian source is generally subject to income tax.
+However, the residence of a person/entity in Zambia will widen the scope of taxation to include interest and dividend income from non-Zambian sources.
+Consequently, Zambian residents will also be subject to income tax on interest and dividends from a source outside Zambia on a worldwide basis.

-A non-Zambian resident enterprise that has a permanent establishment (PE) in Zambia will be subject to corporate income tax (CIT) on its Zambian-source income.
-If there is no PE, Zambian-source income of the non-Zambian resident may still be subject to WHT, which is generally deducted at source (see the Withholding taxes section).
+A non-Zambian resident enterprise that has a permanent establishment (PE) in Zambia will be subject to corporate income tax (CIT) on its income attributable to PE in Zambia.
+If there is no PE, Zambian-source income of the non-Zambian resident may still be subject to WHT, which is generally deducted at source (see the Withholding Tax section).

-The standard rate of CIT applicable on taxable income of corporate entities (other than individuals) is 35%.
+The standard applicable CIT rate on taxable income of corporate entities is 30%.

 Small businesses that are not capable of keeping records to enable effective tax assessment are subject to base tax, which is levied at ZMW 365 per annum.
-This typically applies to small market traders.
+This typically applies to small traders in markets.

 The following sources of income are subject to different CIT rates:

 |Profits from Public PPP Projects by SPVs for the first five years||15|

 |Agro-processing of corn starch in Multi Facility Economic zone or Industrial Park||

 |Export of non-traditional products from farming and agro-processing||10|